openhab/openhab-addons/bundles/org.openhab.binding.knx/README.md

 |-----------|---------------|-------------|
 | ga        | Group address | 9.001       |

-For UoM support see the explanations of the `number` channel.
+For UoM support, see the explanations of the `number` channel.

 ##### Channel Type "string-control"